djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 Each of these four elephants has a succeeding chapter devoted to it, but because intuitionism is so general, and because it suffuses pretty much all of what follows, it is worth expanding on it further now.
-We also touch briefly on the other three elephants towards the end.

 Consider then the following list of questions.
 I claim that this book provides answers to all of them.